by Wyn Hilty

 He’s reading So You Think You’re a Werewolf. –By Tom and Virginia Wolf.

-Tom Wolfe is a journalist and novelist known for his impeccable white suits and his embrace of New Journalism, a personalized style of writing that has attracted equal numbers of fervent acolytes and detractors.
+Tom Wolfe (1930-2018) was a journalist and novelist known for his impeccable white suits and his embrace of New Journalism, a personalized style of writing that has attracted equal numbers of fervent acolytes and detractors.
 His works include The Right Stuff, about the early American space program, and The Bonfire of the Vanities, a novel about the empty glamour of the 1980s.
 Virginia Woolf (1882-1941) was an English novelist and essayist; her works include A Room of One’s Own, now considered a classic of feminist polemics, and the novel To the Lighthouse.
 She struggled with depression for many years before finally committing suicide in 1941.

 Oh, John Grisham’s prose is just beautiful!
 I’m overcome!